-There are no places on this planet—no country, no city or state, that is immune from the plague of human trafficking.
+There are no places on this planet—no country, no city or state, that are immune from the plague of human trafficking.
 It exists everywhere.
-Humankind, in its evilest form, has since the beginning of time found a way to take advantage of the weak.
+Humankind, in its evilest form, has, since the beginning of time, found a way to take advantage of the weak.

 Migrant women and children searching for a new homeland are targeted and easily abducted.
 Young women and girls seeking excitement or running from an abusive family or relationship are targeted, enticed by slick words and trickery, or forcibly kidnapped; it happens thousands of times a day in America alone.

 Every year over a million women and children disappear in the U.S., and most are never found or reunited with their families.